true-async/php-true-async-rfc/basic.md

 spawn mainTask(); // <- global scope
 ```

-If an application never creates custom Scopes, its behavior is similar to coroutines in Go:
+If an application never creates **custom Scopes**, its behavior is similar to coroutines in `Go`:
 * Coroutines are not explicitly linked to each other.
 * The lifetime of coroutines is not limited.

 To manage the lifetime of coroutines and wait for their results, it's convenient to organize them into groups.
 `Coroutine Scope` is a basic primitive
-that helps associate coroutines with other PHP objects and track their execution at the group level.
+that helps associate coroutines with other `PHP` objects and track their execution at the group level.

-`Coroutine Scope` is especially useful when you need to bind coroutines to a PHP object
+`Coroutine Scope` is especially useful when you need to bind coroutines to a `PHP` object
 and ensure their execution is terminated as soon as a destructor or a special method is called.

 `Coroutine Scope` can be used to implement the **structural concurrency** pattern